RemoteDebug/remotedebug-compatibility-tables/README.md

 # RemoteDebug Compatibility Tables

-This proejct is about generating Compatibility tables for Remote Debugging Protocols based upon `protocol.json` files from the following runtimes:
+This project is about generating compatibility tables for Remote Debugging Protocols based upon `protocol.json` files from the following runtimes:

 - Chrome (Blink)
 - Edge (via Edge Diagnostics Adapter)